Nucleomics-VIB/Opentrons/NC_protocols/NC_Fill_96w_plate/README.md

 4. Inject the _yaml_ and _CSV_ data in the template using the **[NC webtool](http://10.112.84.39/cgi-bin/OT2MakeProtocol/OT2MakeProtocol.php)**
 5. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
 5. Set up your deck according to the deck map.
-6. Calibrate your labware, tiprack and pipette using the OT App.
+6. **Calibrate your labware, tiprack and pipette using the OT App**.
 For calibration tips, check out our [support articles](https://support.opentrons.com/en/collections/1559720-guide-for-getting-started-with-the-ot-2).
 7. Hit "Run".

 ### Additional Notes